Ayurveda – Ancient Remedies for Modern Life

 Ancient and timeless, Ayurveda offers us the secrets to attaining and maintaining optimal health and wellbeing.
 Its benefits have been proven over thousands of years and its methodologies continue to help millions of people across the world live a balanced and vital life in the 21st century.

 Ayurveda recognises that each person is unique and offers a highly customised approach to health and wellbeing.
-This e-book outlines the basics of Ayurveda and explains how you can begin using the secrets of this science to heal skin disorders.
+This article outlines the basics of Ayurveda and explains how you can begin using the secrets of this science to heal skin disorders.

 Skin disorders can range from mild irritation and inflammation to chronic and long term conditions such as eczema, psoriasis, rosacea, dermatitis, acne and other inflammatory skin disorders.
 Perhaps you have always had sensitive skin that burns easily in the sun or breaks out in hives when it has contact with “foreign” objects.